ksator/junos-automation-with-saltstack/README.md

 # Junos automation with Saltstack

 SaltStack supports Junos automation with a Junos proxy:
-- it provides execution modules and state modules for junos.
+- it provides execution modules for junos (https://docs.saltstack.com/en/latest/ref/modules/all/salt.modules.junos.html) and state modules for junos (https://docs.saltstack.com/en/latest/ref/states/all/salt.states.junos.html)
 - Junos proxy controls junos devices without installing salt on device.
 There is no salt-minion.
 - It uses Junos API: junos-eznc python library (pyez) and netconf.
 - Junos facts are stored in grains.